 The bus connects the majority of the country’s towns and villages with Rede Expressos offering a daily service to destinations across the country.

 Driving is the best way to travel in Portugal if you want full flexibility as it allows you to visit more out-of-the-way places that you wouldn’t normally be able to visit in a short amount of time.
 The Portuguese highway network is good and car rental is fairly inexpensive.
+Expat in Portugal Julie has some great tips for renting a car in Portugal.

 What to pack for Portugal